nlesc-nano/flamingo/docs/tutorial_screening.rst

 Job distributions and results
 *****************************
-For a given filter, **Swan** will try to compute the molecular properties in parallel since properties can be computed independently for each molecule.
-Therefore **Swan** split the molecular set into batches that can be computed in parallel.
+For a given filter, **Flamingo** will try to compute the molecular properties in parallel since properties can be computed independently for each molecule.
+Therefore **Flamingo** split the molecular set into batches that can be computed in parallel.
 The `batch_size` keyword is used to control the size of these batches.